 A third party may hold intellectual property, including patent rights, which are important or necessary to the development or commercialization of our product candidates.
 If it becomes necessary for us to use patented or proprietary technology of third parties to develop or commercialize our product candidates, we may need to seek a license from such third parties.
-Our business could be harmed, possibly materially, if we are unable to obtain such a license on terms that are commercially reasonable, or at all.
+Our business could be harmed, possibly materially, if we are unable to obtain such a license on terms that are commerciality reasonable, or at all.

 We may seek to expand our intellectual property estate by filing patent applications directed to dosage forms, methods of treatment, diagnostics, and additional compounds and their derivatives.
-Specifically, we have sought and will continue to seek patent protection in the United States and internationally for novel compositions of matter covering the compounds of our product candidates other than APR-246, the chemistries and processes for manufacturing these compounds, and the use of these compounds in a variety of therapies.
+Specifically, we have sought and will continue to seek patent protection in the United States and internationally for novel compositions of matter covering the compounds of our product candidates other than APR-246 and a crystal form of APR-246, the chemistries and processes for manufacturing these compounds, and the use of these compounds in a variety of therapies.
 The chemical structure of APR-246 is in the public domain.
-Accordingly, we do not own or license any composition of matter patents claiming the compound of APR-246 and will not in the future own or license any composition of matter patents claiming the chemical structure of APR-246 as described in the public domain.
+Accordingly, we do not own or license any composition of matter patents claiming the chemical structure of APR-246 as described in the public domain.